Best Cash Advance Apps Like MoneyLion: 17 Other Options

 Cleo is designed as a “sassy” alternative.
 Cleo will even make fun of your spending habits.
 The idea is to make it seem like you’re talking to a friend rather than an algorithm.

-Cleo doesn’t check credit scores or charge interest, but it has a monthly subscription fee of $5.99.
+Cleo doesn’t check credit scores or charge interest but has a monthly subscription fee of $5.99.

 Pros